 Hey!
 You!
 Yes, you.
 Sorry.
 Just trying to get your attention to impart an important warning here.
 For the next couple weeks, it's imperative all you good folks out there stay alert and keep your wits about you.
 Remove the earbuds, no texting while walking, and you'd be well-advised to brandish a stainless steel umbrella on the street because it's awards season and golden-plated statuettes are being tossed about like manhole covers during an underground methane explosion.
 We've made it through the Golden Globes and the Screen Actors Guild Awards, with the Grammy Awards and Oscars ...

-This week's Chamber of Commerce Coffee will be hosted by A440 Music, 1207 Main Street, at 9:30 a.m., Thursday.
-Host will be Brian Ewing with greeters Cindy Parr and Candice Moeder.
+This week's Chamber of Commerce Coffee will be hosted by Southwest Development Services, Inc., 1105 Main St., at 9:30 a.m., Thursday.
+Ambassador in charge will be Eric Gotsche with greeters Jim Vopat and Connie Oetken.
 Coffee, refreshments and door prizes will be available.

 KANSAS CITY- Mookie Betts came within a single of hitting for the cycle, the Red Sox pounded out 16 hits and Wade Miley served up six scoreless innings in a 13-2 Father's Day blowout of the Royals on Sunday afternoon.

 The Barton Blazers took second place in the Shawnee Mission/Overland Park Premiere basketball tournament.
 The Blazers defeated the Reno County Elite, Beastmode, Bobcats, and CNBA.
 They lost in the championship game to Missouri Flight.
 The Blazers will be playing at home this coming weekend in the Great Bend MAYB tourney.
 Players include, Brock Skelton, Evan Campbell, Nick Wondra, Chance Sanger, Ray Kuhlman, Connor Griffith, Sam Ryan, and JJ Heredia.